colinbut/microservices-template/README.md

 #### <a name="kubernetes"></a>Kubernetes

 Using an container orchestration framework to manage the containers.
 This template project is opinionated towards Kubernetes.
-It is to note that other container orchestration platforms exists (Apache Mesos on DC/OS, Docker Swarm etc).
+It is to note that other container orchestration platforms exists (Docker Swarm, Nomad with Consul, Apache Mesos on DC/OS etc).

 ```bash
 kubectl apply -f deployment/microservices-template.yml